hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/docs/user_retention.md

 The generator simulates activity on every observable day, repeated deliveries and multiple sessions.
 It does not merely create D7/D30 target rows.
 Manual edge fixtures cover leap-day dates, midnight boundaries, D30 returns without D7, late arrival, partial maturity and users registered after the snapshot.

-Limitations: no device/account identity resolution, deletion history, acquisition channel or payments; no reconciliation to aggregate DAU is appropriate for this separate population.
-Observed results may be restated as late logs arrive.
+Limitations: no device/account identity resolution, deletion history, acquisition channel or payments.
+This separate population is not intended to match the main scenario's DAU.